danielpclark/PolyBelongsTo/README.md

 PolyBelongsTo::Pbt::IsPlural[ obj, child ]

 # Returns the symbol for the CollectionProxy the child belongs to in relation to obj
-# NOTE: This returns a collection proxy for has_many.
-#       For has_one it's the object ref itself.
+# NOTE: For has_one the symbol is not a CollectionProxy
 PolyBelongsTo::Pbt::CollectionProxy[ obj, child ]

 ```